Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - No more traffic jams.
-A driverless car network would allow for optimization of traffic flow.
+A driverless car network would allow for the optimization of traffic flow.
 For example, a highway lane for driverless cars only might look like an unbroken chain of vehicles, all driving at exactly 90 mph with only centimeters between each one.

 April 2016 saw a successful test of self-driving truck platoons.
 Six convoys of self-driving trucks left factories all around Europe and drove themselves to Holland.
-Each convoy consisted of two or three vehicles, all connected by wireless devices, and one lead truck that determined the route and speed of all vehicles in the convoy.

-More freedom for disabled people
+More freedom for people with disabilities

-- Elderly drivers are enormously overrepresented in car crash statistics, largely because reflexes simply get slower with age.
+- Elderly drivers are enormously over-represented in car crash statistics, largely because reflexes simply get slower with age.
 They’re also more likely to be in a position where they have no choice but to drive, even if it’s unsafe.
 As the elderly population grows, this will become an increasingly serious issue.
 Self-driving car technology is both an effective and realistic solution to this problem.